 If you have a current iPhone, you’ll notice that you can actually turn on a “night mode.”
 This does what many computers can’t do, it gets rid of the blue light coming from your screen.
 This blue light has been shown to have pretty surprising health risks.
 The blue light also has been shown to also inhibit your ability to get good sleep.

 Suffice it to say, one of the most important ways to reduce computer radiation exposure is to take consistent breaks.

 Believe it or not, there are actually at least 4 household plants that have been shown to help absorb and dissolve some EMF Radiation, as well as some toxins and indoor pollution.

 This is probably the best household plant you can have around your home.
-Cactus have been shown to be an extremely effective plant at absorbing EMF radiation.
-I have quite a few small cactus around my desktop computer in my office downstairs.
+Cacti have been shown to be an extremely effective plant at absorbing EMF radiation.
+I have quite a few small cacti around my desktop computer in my office downstairs.
 I plant to get some larger cactus for around the house.
 Luckily, most cactus varieties have also been shown to be good absorbers of toxins in the home.

 Also known as the snake plant, it is a small tree whose leaves are effective at absorbing radiation from your computer.
 Snake plants grow well indoors and you will sometimes find them in large offices full of cubicles, since the plants are so efficient.

 This is a beautiful small plant ideal for the top of a desk.
 It is also efficient at absorbing radiation from computers.
 It is also extremely easy to keep alive, as it does not require much light or water, and it can flourish just about anywhere.

 There are a plenty of other plants out there that are effective at absorbing EMF radiation.
 Most of these plants you can find at your local home depot or nursery, so go out and grab a few for your house!